 View or Download the Original PDF Here: “Growing Okra in the Home Garden”

 How to Harvest Fresh Homegrown Okra

-One tip I’ve learned is that it’s easier to manage your harvest if you have more plants – at least a small bed of them.
-It’s not the best choice if you only have room for one or two plants.
-If you only keep a few plants, then you’ll probably only get a couple of pods every day or two.
+One tip I’ve learned is that it’s easier to manage your harvest if you have more plants—at least a small bed of them.
+It’s not the best choice if you only have room for 1 or 2 plants.
+If you only keep a few plants, then you’ll probably only get a couple of pods every day or 2.

-When you only get a couple of okra at a time, it can be tricky to find a way to use those few little pods.
-But if you have a whole bed of them, you can pick enough for a good serving – to eat fresh, cook, or pickle – and then come back in 2 or 3 days for another good serving.
+When you only get a couple of okra pods at a time, it can be tricky to find a way to use those few little pods.
+But if you have a whole bed of them, you can pick enough for a good serving—to eat fresh, cook, or pickle—and then come back in 2 or 3 days for another good serving.